-Olympe Tits (Marseille, 1992) is an autodidact photographer, dancer, dance teacher and choreographer residing in Brussels, Belgium.
+Olympe Tits (Marseille, 1992) is an autodidact photographer, dancer and choreographer residing in Brussels, Belgium.

 In Olympe Tits's photography, opposites complement each other.
 Contrasting

 colors draw figures by marking out areas in space.
 The soft texture of a skirt winds down on a stone floor.
 Divergent elements enter into a dialogue caused by contrast.
 Like opposites, they play a continual game of attraction and repulsion.

 We see frail bodies, as well as graceful and slender figures.
 They often appear in

 uncomfortable positions, while simultaneously acquiring a new form.
 Just like a